CrossRef/laskuri/README.md

  - `OUTPUT_LOCATION`, e.g. `file://tmp/doi_output` or `s3://doi_logs/output`
  - `REDACT`, e.g. `true` or `false`

+### Leiningen

-An example `run-dev.sh.example` is included.
+The project can be run with `lein run` during development.
+An example `run-dev-lein.sh.example` is included.

+### spark-submit

+It can be run by `spark-submit` in production.
+To do this:

+    lein uberjar
+    spark-submit --class laskuri.core --name "Laskuri" --master local ./target/uberjar/laskuri-0.1.0-SNAPSHOT-standalone.jar

+Example given in `run-example-s3-sparkrunner.sh`.

 ## Amazon S3